kitasuke/monkey-go/README.md

 ## REPL

-1. Run `go run main.go` in your terminal
+1. Run `go build -o monkey-go && ./monkey-go` in your terminal